 since 2005

-More than 1500 working adults have earned an associate degree; after graduation, many matriculate at 4-year institutions to earn a bachelor’s degree.
-Most ACE students and graduates are African American women with children.
+More than 1,500 working adults have earned an associate degree; after graduation, many matriculate at 4-year institutions to earn a bachelor’s degree.
 The ACE partners work together to provide the educational opportunity for those in underserved communities to achieve the best quality of life for themselves and their families.

 ACE offers affordable tuition, an accelerated format, and convenient evening courses, which meet twice a week.
-The degree programs are fully accredited through our academic partners by the Middle States Commission on Higher Education, enabling students to qualify for financial aid and to transfer all credits to four-year degree programs at local universities.
+The degree programs are fully accredited through our academic partners by the Middle States Commission on Higher Education, enabling students to qualify for financial aid and earn transferable credits to four-year degree programs at local universities.
 Students participating in associate degree programs are fully matriculated students of Harcum College and the associate degree is awarded by Harcum.
 Check out our program site at Achieve College Education.

 the model